dbiele/dbiele.github.io/projects/starbucks/README.md

 **`course design/sketching`** Folder contains template files used for sketch prototyping.
 More sketches can be found at: [http://dbiele.github.io/projects/newbalance/](http://dbiele.github.io/projects/newbalance/)

 ## Instructional Design ##
-The `instructional design/ID General Approach.docx` document highlights learning architecture and the design, approaches and models I like to use.
+The `instructional design/ID General Approach.docx` document highlights learning architecture, design, approaches and models I like to use.

 ## Course Management ##